Waivz AI Governance Statement

 For advisors who need to share vendor diligence detail with their CCO, plan sponsor clients, or in response to a regulatory examination:

-| Model family | Claude (Opus 4, Sonnet 4 class) |
+| Model families | Claude (Opus/Sonnet 4 class), OpenAI GPT (5 class), Google Gemini (2.x class) |

-| Access type | Commercial API under Anthropic's standard API Terms of Service |
+| Access type | Commercial APIs under each provider's standard API terms |

-| Customer data used to train models | No (prohibited under API Terms of Service) |
+| Customer data used to train models | No (prohibited under each provider's commercial API terms) |

-| Data residency — AI processing | United States (data at rest); inference configurable to US |
+| Data residency — AI processing | United States (provider endpoints) |

 | Data residency — Application hosting | United States (Cloudflare) |